How to Fix Ethernet Capped at 10mbps Guide

 Click Auto Disable Gigabit and make sure its set to disabled.
 Green Ethernet should be disabled and Power Saving Mode should be disabled.
 Your properties may look slightly different to the one above but make sure any power saving modes are disabled and auto disable gigabit is disabled.
 Click OK and apply your settings.
 You may need to reconnect your ethernet cable in order for the connection to come back.

 3. Change the Speed and Duplex if above didn't work

 Head over to the same tab as before.
 Settings -> Network and Internet -> change adaptor options -> select your adaptor -> properties -> configure -> Advanced.

 Settings -> network and internet -> Change adaptor options and choose your Ethernet device.
 Once you have done this click on properties.

 Now you want to go to Speed & Duplex in the property and set the Value: to 1.0 Gbps Full Duplex.
 Click OK to apply the settings and you may need to reconnect your Ethernet cable if the connection gets lost.
 Check the speed again by going to Settings -> network and internet -> Change adaptor options and choose your Ethernet device to see if the speed has increased.

 4. Turn off your PC and wait a bit

 If the two above haven’t worked, you can try to turn off your PC and wait a bit.
-Some users have reported this to have worked but for me, it didn’t.
+Some users have reported this to have worked to fix the ethernet capped at 10mbps problem but for me, it didn’t.